 8) Learn one vent at a time.
 Most COS have an intake baffle and a chimney baffle.
 Begin by controlling the temperature with the intake baffle only and leave the chimney wide open.
 The intake baffle controls oxygen flow to the coals and has the most impact on cooking temperature.
 The chimney controls smoke in the cooking chamber (somewhat), and the temperature differential from one side to the other (somewhat).
 Start with the intake wide open until the chamber is up to temp, and then close it half way or more until the temp stabilizes in the 225-250°F range on the hot side.
 Never close the intake all the way or the fire can starve and produce creosote.
 Don’t touch the chimney until the cooking chamber is stable for 30 minutes or more.

 9) Go easy on the smoke.
 It is easy to ruin meat with too much smoke.
 Use chips, chunks, or pellets.
 Add about 4 ounces at a time in 3-4 doses every 30 minutes, starting as soon as the cooking chamber gets over 200°F.

 10) Beware of the weather.
 The ambient temperature will effect the cooking temperature, and rain (or snow) and wind can significantly affect cooking temperature.

 12) Protect your investment.
 Your COS will rust.
 When it is not in use, use a cover or park it in the garage.
 Put your car on the street.
-It won't rust.
-Sand out rust and repaint with heat resistent paint.
+It won’t rust.
+Sand out rust and repaint with heat-resistant paint.
 If you use it on the interior, let it dry thoroughly before cooking.
 The fumes are poisonous.